jeckel/docker-services/README.md

 Like this, it will use the same `.env` file as the main configuration.

 You will then be able to access wordpress at http://wordpress.local

+# Environment variables

+## NETWORK CONFIGURATION
+### Traefik Network Name

+Unique global network name that will be used by the reverse proxy.
+All services which needs to be exposed through the Traefik should join this network.
+> `NETWORK_NAME=traefik_proxy`

+### Services global host name

+Host name shared by the main services

+> `SERVICES_DOMAIN=services.local`

+### Main domain
+Global hostname extension used for other services.

+This mean that a service 'radicale' will be accessible at 'radicale.${MAIN_DOMAIN}'

+> `MAIN_DOMAIN=local`

+## BACKUP AND SYNCHRONISATION

+### Syncthing shared volume Name

+This volume is shared to other services which require data to be synchronised / backuped on a remote host

+> `SYNCTHING_VOLUME_NAME=syncthing_data`